homearanya/active-escapes/src/pages/tours/black-oyster-hiking-trail.md

       description: null

   images:
-    - src: ../../img/gallery/amphi_cavern_stdroom.jpg
+    - src: ../../img/gallery/OC-2hikers.jpg
-      heading: Member taking a short break
+      heading: Golden Dunes on the Black Oyster Trail
-      subHeading: 'Consider packing your bat with teh follwing daily essentials'
+      subHeading: null
-    - src: ../../img/gallery/amphi_sentinelchalet.jpg
+    - src: ../../img/gallery/OC-cliffs.JPG
-      heading: Sentinel Chalet at Witsies Mountain Lodge
+      heading: Lichen headlands, Garden Route - Western Cape
-      subHeading: 'Offer stunning views across to the Amphitheatre'
+      subHeading: null
 lodging:
   heading: 'Lodges'
   description:
     - Quality guesthouses or characteristic cottages on all nights (4-Star grade).
 Usually the same cottage for all nights so you do not need to worry about packing-unpacking bags.
-Meals are prepared by local cooks in the traditional Cape style
+Meals are prepared by local cooks in the traditional Cape style.
   images:
     - src: ../../img/gallery/OC-cottage.jpg
       heading: One of the Sandpiper Cottages